elasticpath/elasticpath-dev/guides/Getting-Started/api-reference.md

 If you want to evaluate Elastic Path Composable Commerce, please [Sign Up for a Free Trial](https://useast.cm.elasticpath.com/free-trial).
 :::

 This API Reference Guide describes the resources, endpoints, methods, requests, and responses that are available to you in the Composable Commerce API.
-For an overview of the top-level endpoints, see the [API Overview](/guides/Getting-Started/api-overview) section.
+See [API Documentation](/api).

 ## Introduction to API